AkhilaNisal/SweePi/README.md

 ---

-# 🤖 Running on Real Robot
+# 🤖 Running on the Real Robot

 Build required packages